EthanMCox/Startup/notes.md

 * Header contains a paragraph with a span and a navigation containing multiple divisions of sub-content.
 * Main can contain multiple sections.
 * Proper structure is important so that it makes logical sense to a programmer and so that automated tools like search indexing crawlwers and accessibility screen readers can correctly interpret the document.
 * block vs. inline structure: block is a distinct block in the flow of content structure, while an inline element is meant to be inline with the content flow of a block element.
 So inline flows do not disrupt the flow of a block element's content.

+# HTML Input Elements:

+* Input elements accept input of user data
+Input elements:
+* form: input container and submission
+  * Main purpose is to submit values of the inputs it contains.
+JavaScript has more sophisticated methods and control though
+  *  Not as useful now because of JavaScript, but is often still used simply as a container
+  *  Not required to use this to use input elements.
+* fieldset: labeled input grouping
+* input: multiple types of user input
+  * many different input types, which you can choose from.
+  * types include different flavors of textual, numeric, date, and color inputs
+    * text: single line textual value
+    * password: obscured password
+    * email: email address
+    * tel: telephone number
+    * url: URL address
+    * number: numerical value
+    * checkbox: inclusive selection
+    * radio: exclusive selection
+    * range: range limited number
+    * date: year, month, day
+    * datetime-local: date and time
+    * month: year, month
+    * week: week of year
+    * color: color
+    * file: local file
+    * submit: button to trigger form submission
+  * most input elements share common attributes
+    * name: submitted as the name of the input if used in a form
+    * disabled: disables the ability for the user to interact with the input
+    * value: initial value of the input
+    * required: signifies that a value is required in order to be valid
+* select: selection dropdown
+* optgroup: grouped selection dropdown
+* option: selection option
+* textarea:multi-liine text input
+* label: individual input label
+* output: output of input
+* meter: display value with a known range

+* Validating input: several elements have validation built in and won't accept a value that is not a number, URL, outside of range, etc. You can also specify the required attribute on an input element before it can be submitted.
+* Pattern attribute exists on text, search, url, tel, email, and password inputs and when present, provides a regular expression that must match for the input to be considered as valid.
+JavaScript should also use validation before submission.
+It is critical to provide sufficient user feedback early in the input process.
+A good design will provide feedback as, or before, the user begins to input.